-In a study of W, Mo, and Ru isotopes in iron meteorites, Kruijer et al. (2017) recognized the existence of two distinct iron groups: those which accreted inside the orbit of Jupiter where thermal processing occurred under reducing conditions ('non-carbonaceous'), and those which accreted outside of its orbit where thermal processing occurred under oxidizing conditions ('carbonaceous').
-Interestingly, the pyroxene pallasites NWA 1911 and Zinder were determined to contain metal with a composition that is chemically identical to that of group IIIF irons (Boesenberg et al., 2017; Humayun et al., 2018).
+Based on O, Cr, Ti, and Ni stable-isotopic data, Warren (2011) recognized the existence of two distinct taxonomic super-groups: those which accreted inside the orbit of Jupiter where thermal processing occurred under reducing conditions, termed 'non-carbonaceous' (NC), and those which accreted outside of its orbit where thermal processing occurred under oxidizing conditions, termed 'carbonaceous' (CC); the difference in redox conditions is attributed to differences in the ice, dust, and gas abundances.
+In a study of W, Mo, and Ru isotopes in iron meteorites, Kruijer et al. (2017) recognized that both of these reservoirs were coeval and remained spatially separated within the protoplanetary disk for a prolonged period (~ 3.64.8 m.y., inferred from timing of CR and CB parent body accretion, respectively) due to the rapid growth of proto-Jupiter (~30 M⊕ core at 2.93.2 AU within the first 0.6 m.y.; Desch et al., 2018).
+Importantly, the pyroxene pallasites NWA 1911 and Zinder were determined to contain metal with a composition that is chemically identical to that of group IIIF irons (Boesenberg et al., 2017; Humayun et al., 2018).
 However, the IIIF irons formed in the carbonaceous region of the Solar System beyond Jupiter, whereas the negative ε54Cr and δ26Mg values of Zinder indicate that it formed in the non-carbonaceous, inner region of the Solar System (Wimpenny et al., 2019).
-See the Appendix Part III for further details about these two regions.
+See the Protoplanetary Disk page for further details about these two regions.

 The specimen of St. Genevieve shown above is a 55.4 g etched partial slice exhibiting a fine to medium Thomson (Widmanstätten) structure.
 The photo below shows the entire mass as photographed by Ward.